anaharrismatnez/Aging_model_MS/README.md

   ```

 - Where t_MRI_001 corresponds to each time point of patient 001, being t=1 the baseline scan.
 As the training will be per pairs it is necessary at t > 1 to specify the follow-up scan by writing "r_" before the patient's name, meaning registered image.
-- Info.json contains all information about patient scan:
+- Info.json has to contain at least the following entries about patient scan:
   - info['shape'] = [x,y,z]
   - info['delta'] = delta value between follow-up and baseline image
 - Additionally info: